MGXlab/Viromics-Workshop-MGX/_episodes/22_run_pprmeta.md

 {: .language-bash}

 PPR-Meta is very fast - your run should only take a couple of minutes.
 Compared to DeepVirFinder, which ran for almost an hour on the same dataset, this is very short.
 Can you think of why there is such a difference in runtime?

-To better understand the differences between the tools, read the description of how they work in their publications.

-[PPR-Meta](https://academic.oup.com/gigascience/article/8/6/giz066/5521157) - Read at least the sections **Dataset construction** and **Mathematical model of DNA sequences**

-[DeepVirFinder](https://link.springer.com/article/10.1007/s40484-019-0187-4) - Read the sections **DeepVirFinder: viral sequences prediction using convolutional neural networks**, **Determining the optimal model for DeepVirFinder**, and the first two paragraphs of section **Predicting viral sequences using convolutional neural networks** (don't worry about the math to much).

 {% include links.md %}